pedrot123/pedrot123/README.md

 - 💞️ I’m looking to collaborate on projects and research
 - 📫 How to reach me pedrotorres8412@gmail.com

 Hi, I’m a computer science student at Rutgers University and have a strong passion for tech-related things.
 I am skilled in Java, Python, HTML, CSS, Linux/Mac CLI, and more.
 I took two years of Comp Sci classes in High School.
 I like to work on personal projects and want to explore AI/ML and its applications in the medical field.
-Over the next few months, I want to learn PyTorch, Django, and C++.
+Over the next few months, I want to learn PyTorch and Django.

 <!---